Open Governance

 LongHouse operates as a DBA (registered Arizona trade name) of Witch Haven Grove LLC, an Arizona LLC in active status.
 All financial obligations, contracts, and receipts are legally obligations of Witch Haven Grove LLC; "LongHouse" is the public-facing name under which the LongHouse civic mission is conducted.
 Future Phase 2/3 planning anticipates a dedicated LongHouse LLC once civic operations warrant separate liability partitioning; until that entity is filed and funded, this document refers to the Witch Haven Grove LLC umbrella.

-Compensation structure
+Compensation posture

 Revenue sources